Keith Richards: Relationships and family

 Richards began dating model and actress Anita Pallenberg in 1967, on a trip to Morocco.
-She had previously been involved with his band mate Brian Jones, who was originally supposed to go to Morocco but ultimately did not after falling ill, and news of their relationship affected Jones deeply.
+She had previously been involved with his bandmate Brian Jones, who was originally supposed to go to Morocco but ultimately did not after falling ill, and news of their relationship affected Jones deeply.
 Together, they had three children: Marlon Leon Sundeep Richards (b.
 10 August 1969), Dandelion Angela Richards (b.
 17 April 1972), and Tara Jo Jo Gunne Richards (26 March 1976 – 6 June 1976).
 Marlon was named after American actor Marlon Brando and Tara was named after British heir Tara Browne and the Chuck Berry song "Jo Jo Gunne".
 Tara died from SIDS while Richards was on tour, something he said haunted him.
 He defended his decision to perform hours after learning of Tara's death, explaining that in 2015 interview with The Guardian that performing was the only way he could cope.
 He and Pallenberg broke up in 1979 and remained cordial.